RodRitter/Simple-Image-Server/README.md

 ### Add source images

-Create `/images` directory and add your large source images.
+Create a `/images` directory, store your source images here.
+Create a `/images/cache` directory

 ### Start the server